the Caravan Project

 The next phase of this journey

-has opened up another way to have this vision come alive, the Caravan Project, complete with band as well as dancers.
+has opened up another way to have this vision come alive, the Caravan Project.

 Dancers around the world who have studied my Gypsy Caravan Tribal Bellydance® are now coming together, to dance this dance specifically, with its widespread language, and the all encompassing ideas of all ages, all sizes, all backgrounds, because somehow, we all have the same Tribal Spirit.
 That spirit is one of camaraderie, support and encouragement, trust, love, laughter, with big hearts and souls, the desire to dance strong, and study hard.
 This dance is not just a dance, but a lifestyle, one of wellness and wholeness, of empowerment and beauty, of living life day to day with the skills the dance has taught us.
 Skills of improvisation, acceptance, creativity, loving our bodies, and enjoying the art of ornamentation–which is all about self-love and self-care.
 Of being the best we can be and sharing the joy and celebration of this dance with others…